I.AI Consulting & Training

 With around 700 million weekly active users and 18 billion messages sent per week, ChatGPT has become a piece of global infrastructure.
 A new Working Paper (“How People Use ChatGPT”), analyzing data from May 2024 to July 2025, now provides the first empirically reliable answer.

 Artificial intelligence is increasingly permeating all sectors of economy and society while facing fundamental challenges including data quality, bias, explainability, and sustainability.
-The article provides a systematic overview of technological advances in machine learning, generative models, and autonomous systems, along with their applications in medicine, education, and biology, while emphasizing the need for ethical and regulatory frameworks to ensure responsible AI development.
+The article provides a systematic overview of technological advances in machine learning, generative models, and autonomous systems, along with their applications in medicine, education, and biology, while emphasizing

 The Indeed AI at Work Report 2025 clearly shows that generative AI does not replace jobs, but fundamentally transforms them.
 At the core lies a distinct shift from operational execution towards steering, from pure implementation towards quality assurance, and from simple action towards informed decision-making.